-For grants active through FY22, 65% of participants are women, over 70% are BIPOC and/or Latinx, 20% are aged 45 years or older, 38% are immigrants, 31% do not speak English as their first language, and over 85% are low-income, on public assistance and/or current or former Unemployment Insurance (UI) claimants.
-Three-quarters of participants have not completed a college degree as their highest level of education .
-Over the past eight years, including partnership grants that have ended or are still active, 90% of participants have successfully completed the training program.
+For grants active through FY22, 65% of participants are women, over 70% are BIPOC and/or Latinx, 20% are aged 45 years or older, 38% are immigrants, 31% do not have English as their first language, over 85% are low-income, on public assistance and/or current or former UI claimants.
+Three-quarters of participants have less than an Associate's degree as their highest level of education.
+Over the eight years, including partnership grants that have ended or are still active, 90% of participants have successfully completed the training program.
 For programs ending before FY22, 82% of program completers entered employment.
 For programs not yet closed out as of FY22, over three-quarters (76%) of program completers have already found and retained employment at an average hourly wage of \$19.40.

-Skills Capital Grant and Career Technical Initiative Programs Skills Capital Grants and Career Technical Initiative grants are awarded by Governor Baker's Workforce Skills Cabinet, which was created in 2015 to bring together the Executive Offices of Education, Labor and Workforce Development, and Housing and Economic Development to align education, economic development, and workforce policies around how to meet employers' demand for skilled workers in every region of the Commonwealth.
+Skill Capital Grant and Career Technical Initiative Programs

+Skills Capital grants and Career Technical Initiative grants are awarded by Governor Baker's Workforce Skills Cabinet, which was created in 2015 to bring together the Secretariats of Education, Labor, and Workforce Development, and Housing and Economic Development to align education, economic development, and workforce policies to strategize around how to meet employers' demand for skilled workers in every region of the Commonwealth.

 The Skills Capital Grant Program has become a crucial component of local workforce training efforts by expanding the number of young people and adults trained and experienced with the newest technologies used by local employers.
-Approximately 40,000 students across the Commonwealth have directly benefited from these grants, and 491 grants totaling approximately \$153 million have been awarded to 194 schools and educational institutions.
-Initially launched in 2020, the Career Technical Initiative (CTI) aims to train an additional 20,000 skilled workers over the next four years to help close skills gaps and meet the needs of businesses across the Commonwealth.
-The program provides more Massachusetts residents access to career technical training by using the state's existing resources at vocational high schools, while simultaneously helping businesses grow by increasing the population of skilled workers able to be employed in trade and construction jobs.
-Through September 2022, the investment in CTI is \$16.5 million and 800 participants have received training.
-The Baker-Polito Administration also launched two programs in 2017 to help students develop knowledge and skills related to a chosen field of study before they graduate high school-- Early College and Innovation Pathways.
-Early College programs combine traditional high school courses with an opportunity to earn college credit at a college or university.
-Currently, there are approximately 5,400 students enrolled in early college courses at 50 high schools across the Commonwealth, and the Executive Office of Education anticipates that approximately 8,700 students will be enrolled in Early College programs by the 2024-2025 school year.
+Approximately 40,000 students across the Commonwealth have directly benefited from these grants, and 491 grants totaling approximately \$153 million have been awarded to 194 schools and educational institutions across MA.

+The Baker-Polito Administration has also launched two programs in 2017 to help students develop knowledge and skills related to a chosen field of study before they graduate high school-Early College and Innovation Pathways.

+Early college programs combine traditional high school courses with an opportunity to earn college credit at a college or university.
+Currently, there are approximately 5,400 students enrolled in early college courses at 50 high schools across the Commonwealth, and the Executive Office of Education anticipates that approximately 8,700 students will be enrolled in early college programs by the 2024-2025 school year.

 Innovation Pathways are early career programs that provide high school students with a coherent course of study focused on a particular field, while also offering them access to college-level courses and internship opportunities to gain work experience.
 Many of the early career programs are in STEM-related fields, including advanced manufacturing, information technology, environmental and life sciences, health care and social assistance, and business and finance.
 To date, 60 high schools across the Commonwealth have designated Innovation Pathways, totaling 150 different programs.
-Innovation Pathways differ from Early College in that students focus on a specific industry sector, with greater emphasis on career exploration, technical courses, workbased learning experiences, and industry-recognized credentials, rather than college credit courses and college planning.
-CommCorp | Shape the Future of Work: Massachusetts STEM Learning Ecosystem
+Innovation Pathways differ from its sister program - Early College - in that students focus on a specific industry sector, with greater emphasis on career exploration, technical courses, work-based learning experiences, and industry-recognized credentials, rather than college credit courses and college planning.

+Shape the Future of Work:

+Massachusetts STEM Learning Ecosystem